Pragith/pragith/pragith-net/app/content/blog/2026-02-12-why-enterprise-ai-projects-fail.md

 status: "published"
 ---

 The hype cycle for Generative AI has settled, and enterprises are now facing the cold reality of production.
-While prototypes are easy to build—a weekend hackathon can yield a functioning RAG bot—deploying reliable, scalable, and secure AI systems is an entirely different engineering challenge.
+While prototypes are easy to build - a weekend hackathon can yield a functioning RAG bot - deploying reliable, scalable, and secure AI systems is an entirely different engineering challenge.

 In my experience auditing and rescuing stalled AI initiatives, I see the same patterns of failure repeat.
 It’s rarely because the model wasn't smart enough.
 It’s almost always because the **system around the model** was neglected.